Artemmkin/Artemmkin.github.io/_posts/2017-03-07-keepalived-failover-for-dns.md

 When it comes to using Load Balancer or DNS server, [ELB](http://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/what-is-load-balancing.html) and [Route53](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/Welcome.html) are the 2 most popular choices that may cover almost all your needs.
 Nevertheless, these services have their own limitations.
 And sometimes you may need to have your own DNS server or load balancer running inside your VPC.

 As we all know, every service is prone to failure and we want to make sure we have failover logic in place when it happens.
-For load balancer and DNS servers [keepalived](https://github.com/acassen/keepalived) is by far one of the most popular choices for providing failover as well as load balancing (when coupled with [IPVS](https://en.wikipedia.org/wiki/IP_Virtual_Server)).
+For load balancers and DNS servers [keepalived](https://github.com/acassen/keepalived) is by far one of the most popular choices for providing failover as well as load balancing (when coupled with [IPVS](https://en.wikipedia.org/wiki/IP_Virtual_Server)).

 In this post we'll see how we can provide failover for 2 DNS servers with keepalived.<!--break--> As for DNS servers, we'll use [dnsmasq](https://linux.die.net/man/8/dnsmasq), but again it could be a load balancer or a different DNS server.
 Our focus here is to see what is keepalived and how we can use it.

 ### Keepalived role

-We'll be using [this ansible role](https://github.com/Artemmkin/keepalived-aws-ansible) to install and configure keepalived as well as dnsmasq servers.
-For a summary on how to run this role, see [Readme](https://github.com/Artemmkin/keepalived-aws-ansible/blob/master/README.md)
+We'll be using [this ansible role](https://github.com/Artemmkin/keepalived-aws-ansible) to install and configure keepalived as well as dnsmasq.
+For a summary on how to run this role, see ```README``` file.

 I'll go over the important configuration steps inside the role to explain what is going on.